 I challenge schools to embrace happiness as a key priority for their children.
 There are many things we can do to have significant positive impact and to make smiling faces not just an image on a brochure but the outcome of a great school and a program that got its priorities right!

-If you want to learn more about the steps required to set up an outstanding school check out some of our other articles:
+If you want to learn more about the steps required to set up an outstanding school or an international school franchise check out some of our other articles:

 CEO and Education Expert Greg Parry